digdir/dialogporten/docs/schema/V1/README.md

 # Dialogporten Schema Package

 This npm package contains both the Swagger and GraphQL schema definitions for the Dialogporten API.
-It is designed to provide developers with the necessary specifications to interact with the Dialogporten services effectively.
+It is designed to provide developers with the necessary specifications to interact with the Dialogporten API effectively.

 ## Description
 This package includes: